honeycombio/refinery/refinery_config.md

 ### `Password`

 `Password` is the password used to connect to Redis for peer cluster membership management.
-Setting this value via a command line flag may expose credentials - it is recommended to use the env var or a configuration file.
+Setting this value via a command line flag may expose credentials - it is recommended to use the environment variable or a configuration file.

 Many Redis installations do not use this field.